GA-repos/React_Intro/README.md

 ## Breakout: Thinking in Components

+Lets look at a few projects built in React and see how the individual components are used to build up our projects as a whole.

 In your groups, briefly review how the React docs recommend breaking up a mockup into components in the first couple of paragraphs of this post on [_Thinking in React_](https://reactjs.org/docs/thinking-in-react.html) up to **Step 2**.

 With that in mind, take a look at this page on [Craigslist](https://boston.craigslist.org/d/apts-housing-for-rent/search/apa) and answer the following questions: